Welcome

 • Places, or Countries of Origin: examples that seem typical of a country’s style

-• Favorite Brands: Examples from makers or factories that have produced a number of interesting cow creamers, e.g. Schafer and Vater, Royal Bayreuth, Fitz and Floyd, and Goebel
+• Favorite Brands: Examples from makers or potteries that have produced a number of interesting cow creamers that I particularly like, e.g. Schafer and Vater, Royal Bayreuth, Fitz and Floyd, and Goebel

-• Advertising and Souvenirs: Creamers made to promote products (the most famous is Borden’s Elsie), or with pictures or slogans of places (e.g., Niagara Falls)
+• Advertising and Souvenirs: Creamers made to promote products (the most famous is Borden’s Elsie), or with pictures or slogans of places (e.g., Niagara Falls, UK and European vacation sites).

 • Modern Variations: This is the biggest category, with an eclectic assortment of interpretations, many of which are unmarked.
 If there’s also a teapot or pitcher that matches, I’ve put them in those categories.